ethereum-optimism/optimism/specs/rollup-node.md

 also applicable for batch processing, meaning that any given point in time, the canonical L2 chain is given by processing the whole L1 chain since the [L2 chain inception][g-inception].

+If the L1 Chain re-orgs, the rollup node must re-derive sections of the L2 chain such that it derives the same L2 chain that a rollup node would derive if it only followed the new L1 chain.

-> By itself, the previous section fully specifies the behaviour of the rollup driver. **The current section is
+> By itself, the previous section fully specifies the behavior of the rollup driver. **The current section is
 > non-specificative** but shows how L1 re-orgs can be handled in practice.

 In practice, the L1 chain is processed incrementally.
 However, the L1 chain may occasionally [re-organize][g-reorg], meaning the head of the L1 chain changes to a block that is not the child of the previous head but rather another descendant of an ancestor of the previous head.
-In that case, the rollup driver must first search for the common L1 ancestor, and can re-derive the L2 chain from that L1 block and onwards.
+In that case, the rollup driver must first search for the common L1 ancestor, and can re-derive the L2 chain from that L1 block and onward.

-The starting point of the re-derivation is a pair `(refL2, nextRefL1)` where `refL2` refers to the L2 block to build upon and `nextRefL1` refers to the next L1 block to derive from (i.e. if `refL2` is derived from L1 block `refL1`, `nextRefL1` is the canonical L1 block at height `l1Number(refL1) + 1`).

-In practice, the happy path (no re-org) and the re-org paths are merged.
-The happy path is simply a special case of the re-org path where the starting point of the re-derivation is `(currentL2Head, newL1Block)`.

-After a `(currentL2Head, newL1Block)` starting point is found, derivation can continue when a complete sequencing window of canonical L1 blocks following the starting point is retrieved.

-This re-derivation starting point can be found by applying the following algorithm:
+The rollup node maintains two heads of the L2 Chain: the unsafe head (often called head) and the safe head.
+Each L2 block has an L1 Attributes block that it references in the L1 Info deposit transaction.
+The unsafe head is the head of the L2 chain.
+It's L1 Attributes should be canonical or potentially extending the canonical chain (if the rollup node has not yet seen the L1 block that it is based upon).
+The safe head is the the last L2 block of the last epoch whose sequencing window is complete (i.e. the epoch with number `L1Head.number` - `SEQUENCING_WINDOW_SIZE`).

+Steps during a reorg

-1. (Initialization) Set the initial `refL2` to the head block of the L2 execution engine.
+1. Set "unsafe head" to equal the l2 head we retrieved, just as default
-2. Set `parentL2` to `refL2`'s parent block and `refL1` to the L1 block that `refL2` was derived from.
-3. Fetch `currentL1`, the canonical L1 block at the same height as `refL1`.

-- If `currentL1 == refL1`, then `refL2` was built on a canonical L1 block:
-  - Find the next L1 block (it may not exist yet) and return `(refL2, nextRefL1)` as the starting point of the re-derivation.
-    - It is necessary to ensure that no L1 re-org occurred during this lookup, i.e. that `nextRefL1.parent == refL1`.
-    - If the next L1 block does not exist yet, there is no re-org, and nothing new to derive, and we can abort the process.
-- Otherwise, if `refL2` is the L2 genesis block, we have re-orged past the genesis block, which is an error that requires a re-genesis of the L2 chain to fix (i.e. creating a new genesis configuration) (\*)
-- Otherwise, if either `currentL1` does not exist, or `currentL1 != refL1`, set `refL2` to `parentL2` and restart this
-  algorithm from step 2.
-  - Note: if `currentL1` does not exist, it means we are in a re-org to a shorter L1 chain.
-  - Note: as an optimization, we can cache `currentL1` and reuse it as the next value of `nextRefL1` to avoid an extra lookup.
+2. Set "latest block" to equal the l2 head we retrieved, also just as default
+3. Walk back L2, and stop until block.l1Origin is found AND canonical, and update "latest block" to this block.
+And don't override "unsafe head" if it's not found, but do override it when block.l1Origin does not match the canonical L1 block at that height.
+4. Walk back L2 from the "latest block" until a full sequencing window of L1 blocks has been passed.
+This is the "safe block".

+The purpose of this is to ensure that if the sequencing window for a L2 block has changed since it was derived, that L2 block is re-derived.

+The first L1 block of the sequencing window is the L1 attributes for that L2 block.
+The end of the sequencing window is the canonical L1 block whose number is `SEQUENCING_WINDOW` larger than the start.
+The end of the window must be selected by number otherwise the sequencer would not be able to create batches.
+The problem with selecting the end of the window by number is that when an L1 reorg occurs, the blocks (and thus batches) in the window could change.
+We must find the find the first L2 block whose complete sequencing window is unchanged in the reorg.

+When walking back on the L2 chain, care should be taken to not walk past the rollup genesis.

 Note that post-[merge], the depth of re-orgs will be bounded by the [L1 finality delay][l1-finality] (every 2 epochs, approximately 12 minutes).